Internationally qualified midwives' application guidelines

 From July 2018 the Council will now require two identity documents, at least one must have a photograph.
 Documents accepted as Evidence of Identity (EOI) are shown on this list click here.

 All documents must be certified.
 Please do not send originals.
 Please include this Certification Checklist with the document.
+If you are sending an overseas Driver Licence please ensure that both sides are sent and verified.

 If your current name is not the same as on the identity documents supplied, or on any certificate of good standing that you supply (see below) then in this situation, you must also attach certified evidence of your legal change of name e.g. a certified copy of your marriage certificate.